-In the case of all other events that might have a lasting impact on the interests of the investors, in particular the exercising of membership and creditors' rights which the fund management company holds as a shareholder or creditor of the custodian bank or another related legal entity, the fund management company will exercise the voting rights itself or issue explicit instructions.
-In such cases, it may base its actions on information it receives from the custodian bank, the portfolio manager, the company or from proxy advisors and other third parties, or on information it learns from the press.

-The fund management company is free to waive the exercise of membership and creditors' rights.
+For all other events that might have a lasting impact on the interests of the investors, such as, in particular, the exercising of membership and creditors' rights that the fund management company holds as a shareholder or creditor of the custodian bank or another related legal entity, the fund management company will exercise the voting rights itself or issue explicit instructions.
+In so doing, it may rely on information received from the custodian bank, the portfolio manager, the company or voting rights advisors and other third parties or obtained from the press.
+The fund management company is free to waive the exercising of membership and creditors' rights.